Polar Lattices for Lossy Compression: Polar Lattices for Quantization

-The lattice quantization can be viewed as lossy compression for all binary testing channels from level $1$ to $r$.
+The lattice quantization can be viewed as lossy compression for all binary-input test channels from level $1$ to $r$.
 Here we start with the first level.
-Let $y'^{1:N}$ denotes the realization of $N$ i.i.d copies of source $Y'$.
-Although $Y'$ is a continuous source with density given by \eqref{eqn:Y'densi} and $y'$ is drawn from $\mathbb{R}$, to keep the notations consistent (the definition of the Bhattacharyya parameter \cite{arikan2009channel} is given by a summation), from now on we will express the distortion measurement as well as the variantional distance in the form of summation instead of integral.
+Let $y'^{1:N}$ denote the realization of $N$ i.i.d copies of source $Y'$.
+Although $Y'$ is a continuous source with PDF given by \eqref{eqn:Y'densi}, from now on we will express the distortion measure as well as the variational distance in the form of summation instead of integration, to keep the notations consistent (the Bhattacharyya parameter in \cite{arikan2009channel} was defined as a summation).

-Since the test channel at each level is not necessarily symmetric and the reconstruction constellation is not uniformly distributed, we have to consider the lossy compression for nonuniform source and asymmetric distortion measure.
-The solution of this problem has already been introduced in \cite{aspolarcodes}, and it turns out to be similar to the construction of capacity-achieving polar codes for asymmetric channels.
+Since the test channel on each level is not necessarily symmetric and the reconstruction constellation is not uniformly distributed, we have to consider the lossy compression for nonuniform source and asymmetric distortion measure \cite{aspolarcodes}.
+The solution turns out to be similar to the construction of capacity-achieving polar codes for asymmetric channels.